 Nina gaped again at the maturity of his words, while the king nodded profusely, clapping his hands together.

-"Such etiquette, such enthusiasm!"
-The king slowly stood from his chair and Asheton hurried over, his own chubby hands carrying a long white pillow with what Nina assumed was "The King's Sword"; an ancient sword said to have unleashed it's power at the Goddess's will to cleanse the lands of all evil many years ago.
+His Liege slowly stood from his chair and Asheton hurried over, his own chubby hands carrying a long white pillow with what Nina assumed was "The King's Sword"; an ancient sword said to have unleashed it's power at the Goddess's will to cleanse the lands of all evil many years ago.
 The last time she saw that sword, her mother was being lowered into the ground.

 Ethan kept his head down as the king grasped the ruby encrusted gold hilt of the enormous straight bladed sword, and brought it down gently on his left shoulder.
 "With this sword I hold in my hand, blessed by the Goddess's love and glory...I, King Issac Rudolph Wynlan VI, leader of this great country of Wyndia, hereby dub you Sir Ethan Von Buren, Royal Guardian of the Wynlan royal family," The sword switched shoulders and then was brought back down to the king's side.
 "You may now rise."